halvorsen/firetail/Pods/SwiftCharts/README.md

 self.chart = chart
 ```

-Layers are semantic units that can add views to the chart, or can simply draw in the chart's context for a better performance.
-Which makes more sense depends on the requirements.
+Layers decide how to present their data - this can be done adding subviews, (CA)layers, with core graphics, etc.

-##### 2. View generators:
+#### 2. View generators:

 View based layers will use a generator function to generate chart point views.
 This function receives the complete state of each chartpoint (model data, screen location) and produces an UIView, allowing any type of customization.

-##### Hello world:
+### Hello world:

 There's a [hello world](Examples/Examples/HelloWorld.swift) included in the examples, similar to the above code, with a bit more explanations.
 Change some properties of the generated views, copy paste the chartPointsLineLayer used in the snippet above, and pass it to the chart's layers, to display a line behind the views, and you have already mastered the main concepts!